tsangkai/eleventyone-personal-website/src/site/project.md

 ## computational spatial autonomy and SLAM

-Robots rely on the spatial autonomy to establish the spatial awareness, and then they can perform various high-level tasks with the spatial awareness.
-This problem is partially coined as the simultaneous localization and mapping (SLAM) in robotics, and has been actively studied for several decades.
-To address this problem, I propose a super efficient SLAM algorithm based on block online EM (BOEM) algorithm to improve the SLAM efficiency.
+Robots have to establish the spatial awareness autonomously, and then they can perform various amazing tasks.
+Therefore, the spatial autonomy is crucial to all robotic applications.
+This problem is usally coined as the simultaneous localization and mapping (SLAM) in robotics, and has been actively studied for several decades.
+Most of the SLAM solutions rely on optimization-based approaches, which result in the offline nature.
+I take advantage of the intrisic hidden Markov model in SLAM problems, and design an online SLAM algorithm.
+As a result, the proposed algorithm is very efficient compared to the common approaches.

-## robots vs animals
+## artificial agents vs biological agents

-The principles of spatial autonomy must be applicable for both artificial and biological agents.
-Therefore, the discovery in neuroscience may be insightful for understanding and designing robots.
-For example, I apply the circular representation of grid cells in brains to avoid the linearization inconsistency problem in traditional Kalman filter-based methods.
-As this initial work suggests, there are more opportunity for intergrating robotics and neuroscience, and I am working towards this direction to understand the spatial autonomy more thoroughly.
+I am interested in spatial autonomy principles underlying both artificial and biological agents.
+Even though I normally approach the robotic autonomy from an engineering perspective, the discovery in neuroscience may be also insightful for understanding and designing robots.
+For example, mammals track a 2D position with only circular representation.
+I expect to explore the connection among all autonomous agents.

-## reinforcement learning and navigation
+## multiagent systems

-Traditionally, navigation is often considered as a planning problem on top of the localization and the mapping in robotic research.
-The introduction of deep neural network revolutionizes this view.
-In particular, without any prior knowledge, a robot is able to navigate the environment with the deep reinforcement learning algorithm.
-However, it often takes several rounds for the robot to learn such capability, which is not preferable in real scenarios.
-I am interested in combining the traditional robotic approaches and the deep reinforcement learning techniques to build an efficient navigation methods for autonomous robots.
+By cooperation, multiple agents provide more flexibility and robustness over a single agent.
+However, the information management in a multiagetn system is essential but challenging.
+Following this concept, I stuty the cooperative localization in multirobot systems.
+Our algorithm is the first one that has separate communication step and observation step, which greatly improves the system resilience.

-## multirobot/multiagent systems
+## consensus as barycenter of distributions

-By cooperation, multiple robots provide more flexibility and robustness over a single robot.
-However, the information management among robots is of great importance to the success of the multirobot system.
-First of all, the communication of information should be optimized in terms of the estimation performance as well as the power consumption.
-Furthermore, the fusion of information is not trivial in distributed system.
-Unlike centralized systems, if robots are operated in a distributed way, the fusion of information becomes challenging due to the information availability.
-I investigate the information fusion scheme without the explicit correlation, and apply it on the multirobot localization.
+Barycenter is an elegant concept to denote the weighted average.
+By using the KL divergence as the distance measure, we can find the barycenter as the consensus of several probability distributions.
+The KL barycenter has several interesting properties; for example, the KL barycenter can be considered as an conservative fusion result.
+I study the KL barycenter of von Mises-Fisher distributions, which are extensively used in directional data.
+I show that the KL barycenter is nothing but vector addition in the Euclidean space.